Star Trek: Insurrection poster

 The inciting incident occurs at 13 minutes when Data goes rogue, attacks the observation team, and threatens to expose the entire mission to the Ba'ku.
 The Enterprise is called in to retrieve him, pulling Picard away from a diplomatic mission..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Picard chooses to defy Starfleet orders and investigate the conspiracy.
+This illustrates the protagonist's commitment to Picard chooses to defy Starfleet orders and investigate the conspiracy.
 He beams down to the Ba'ku planet to learn the truth, committing himself to protecting the Ba'ku regardless of the consequences., moving from reaction to action.

 The Collapse moment at 77 minutes (76% through) represents the emotional nadir.
 Here, Admiral Dougherty is killed by Ru'afo when he tries to stop the madness.
-The death of this authority figure represents the complete moral collapse of the Federation's position and the failure of institutional restraint., reveals the protagonist at their lowest point.
+The death of this authority figure represents the complete moral collapse of the Federation's position and the failure of institutional restraint., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 80% of the runtime.
 Picard realizes he must board the Son'a collector ship and stop it from the inside.
 He synthesizes his Starfleet tactical skills with the Ba'ku philosophy of living in the moment, finding clarity in purpose., demonstrating the transformation achieved throughout the journey.